mattstonge/SQLonRHEL/README.md

 ### Please Note
+IF YOU ARE ATTENDING A HOSTED WORKSHOP - the RHPDS provisioning has been done for you...
+Please make note of your systems and login credentials and move on to the Install section...

-To install Red Hat Enterprise Linux on your own machine, go to https://access.redhat.com/products/red-hat-enterprise-linux/evaluation.
+However, if you have no access to RHPDS or the workshop environment, you may install Red Hat Enterprise Linux on your own machine, go to https://access.redhat.com/products/red-hat-enterprise-linux/evaluation.
 You can also create RHEL virtual machines in Azure.
 See Create and Manage Linux VMs with the Azure CLI, and use --image RHEL in the call to az vm create.

-### Additional Note
+### Accessing the Lab Environment
+Review your environment information.
-You may need to first SSH to the "workstation" in order to SSH to either NODE1 or NODE2.
-The workstation was designed to be used as a jump-box...
+You will need to SSH from your laptop to the WORKSTATION then to NODE1 so we can begin work.

+---
+ssh student@<workstation External Hostname>
+---
+ssh student@node1
+---

 ## Install SQLServer (on Node1)